Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Next, you’ll need to decide which law reviews you want to target.

 Law review submissions may feel like a numbers game at times.
-But, in truth, it really is about quality over quantity, so you should be selective when making a list of law reviews to send your paper to and narrow down the ones that are likely to be the best fit for your particular article and publication goals.
+But, in truth, it really is about quality over quantity, so be selective when making a list of law reviews to send your paper to and narrow it down to the ones that are likely to be the best fit for your particular piece and publication goals.

 Start by creating a list of 3-5 top-choice law reviews based on your article topic and publication goals.
-Then once you have a shortlist, you can start looking for alternate options (aim for around ten or more).
-Using Scholastica, you can quickly sort law reviews by category (e.g., general law, civil rights, constitutional) to help narrow down the options.
+Once you have a shortlist, you can start looking for alternate options (aim for around ten or more).
+Using Scholastica, you can quickly sort law reviews by category (e.g., general law, civil rights, constitutional) to help narrow things down.

 As you narrow down your law review shortlist, you’ll want to start thinking about submission timing.